foreachthing/makeMoney/README.md

   -sb                   Turn serial numbers on the back side off.
 (Default:
                         False)
   -sns int              Define seed for randomness of serial numbers.
 Default:
-                        a random (right now: 700788315 - will be different next time) number will be used.
+                        a random (right now: 1562074427 - will change with next run) number will be used.
   -sn START END         Start and end value of serial number.
 Minimum = 0,
                         Maximum = 2'147'483'647, default: (1, 2147483647).
   -snoff X Y            X Y offset, in mm and starting from the center, of